Sen. Dianne Feinstein dies at age 90

 “She didn’t feel well this morning,” Sen. Dick Durbin (D-Ill.) said Thursday, noting Feinstein was unable to attend a Senate Judiciary Committee hearing.

-She was first elected to the Senate in 1992, which became known as the Senate’s “year of the woman” after Sens.
-Patty Murray (D-Wash.), Carol Moseley Braun (D-Ill.), and Barbara Boxer (D-Calif.) were elected that same year.
+She was first elected to the Senate in 1992, which became known as the Senate’s “year of the woman” after Murray and then-Sens.
+Carol Moseley Braun (D-Ill.) and Barbara Boxer (D-Calif.) were elected that same year.

 Feinstein’s death leaves a vacancy on the powerful Judiciary Committee and shrinks the Senate Democratic majority to 50 seats.